John-Sule/Age-specific-death-rates-of-COPD/README.md

 Your answers should represent the whole population of each country, and the value should be given as deaths per 100,000 people, rounded to one decimal place.

+I carried out analysis and visualization of the data in the above task as stated, with relevant info as available.
+Also, using the required libraries.